Field Trip Programs

 Grades 3 – 6 | Time: 2 Hours

 Students will explore the preserve’s wetlands as they discover their importance to an ecosystem.
-Students will learn about the different types of wetlands and then specifically focus on the white cedar swamps at the preserve.
-Students will create a wetland and put it to the test against various pollutants.
+Students will learn about the different types of wetlands before focusing on the white cedar swamps at the preserve.
+Students will learn about the dangers of pollution and create a wetland to understand this underrated habitats’ superpowers!
 Students will also learn about the animals and plants that call the swamp home.
+Includes Pond Portion.

 Grade 4